ValentinGuigon/ValentinGuigon.github.io/_teaching/2025_UMD_course_evolution_of_cognition.md

 ---
 layout: page
-title: UMD 2025 NACS 645: Evolution of cognition
+title: "UMD 2025 NACS 645: Evolution of cognition"
-description: Evolutionary accounts of syntax and the role of language in cognitive evolution.
+description: "Evolutionary accounts of syntax and the role of language in cognitive evolution."
 img: /assets/img/UMD_2025/evolution_of_cognition.png
 importance: 7
 category: "UMD"